Smash Mouth: 1990–1997: formation and Fush Yu Mang

-1998–2004: Rise to fame, Astro Lounge, Smash Mouth, and Get the Picture?
+1998–2004: rise to fame, Astro Lounge, Smash Mouth, and Get the Picture?

 The band's second album, Astro Lounge, was released in 1999 and marked a change in direction, as it had less of the previous ska influence and more of a pop sound.
 It led to more publicity for the band, and ended up being one of the most critically acclaimed albums from the group.
-Supported by the hit singles "All Star" (which was featured in several film soundtracks, most notably the first Shrek film although the official music video references Mystery Men) and "Then the Morning Comes", Astro Lounge was eventually certified as triple platinum.
+It peaked at number 6 on the US Billboard 200, the highest the band has ever charted in the states, and reached the top 20 in both Canada and New Zealand.
+Supported by the hit single "All Star" (which was featured in several film soundtracks, most notably in Shrek (2001), although the official music video references Mystery Men) the song reached number 4 on both the Billboard hot 100 and Australia it then charted even higher in Canada peaking at number 2.
+"Then the Morning Comes" was also a hit for the band and peaked a number 11 on the Billboard hot 100.
+Astro Lounge has since been certified as triple platinum.
+Due to the rise in popularity Smash Mouth started to perform at more notable events including the 1999 Home Run Derby in July at Fenway Park after the band finished playing, Greg Camp said "Save Fenway Park", referencing plans to demolish the stadium and replace it with a new facility; this elicited boos from the crowd.
+On September 9, 1999 they performed in pouring rain, as the opening act of the 1999 MTV Video Music Awards.
+They also made appearances on the Late Show with David Letterman, The Tonight Show with Jay Leno and Late Night with Conan O’Brein.

 Also in 1999, The East Bay Sessions was released as a collection of early songs.
 Shortly after the release of the album, drummer Kevin Coleman left the band due to back problems.
-He was initially replaced by Michael Urbano, who was quickly replaced by Mitch Marine for the tour supporting Astro Lounge, who was subsequently replaced by Michael Urbano at the conclusion of the tour.
+He was initially replaced by Michael Urbano, who was quickly replaced by Mitch Marine for the tour supporting Astro Lounge, who was subsequently replaced by Urbano after the tour.